turbot/guardrails-docs/docs/getting-started/getting-started-azure/observe-azure-activity/index.md

 ## Prerequisites

 - Completion of the previous guides in this series.
-- Access to the Guardrails console with administrative privlidges.
+- Access to the Guardrails console with administrative privileges.
 - Console access to an Azure subscription and the ability to create and modify storage accounts.

 > [!NOTE]
-> We will use the storage account name `guardrailsazurestorage1` in this guide.
+> We will use storage account names like `guardrailsazurestorage1` in this guide

 ## Step 1: Create an Azure storage account